AnnaAdamczak/pdsnd_github/README.md

 ### Credits
 Forked template: https://github.com/udacity/pdsnd_github
-And special thanks to my husband, who is always supportive for me and encourages me to do more.
+And special thanks to my husband, who is always supportive for me and encourages me to do more!